alescernivec/contrail-root-ca/README.md

 ```
 cd bin && ./clean && cd ..
 ```
+With that, RootCA is cleaned and certificates are regenerated.
+Now, try again with the whole installation.
+You should be fine.

 ### Problems when patching files

-If you get
+If you get messages like
 ```
 patching file saml20-idp-hosted.php
 Reversed (or previously applied) patch detected!
 Assume -R? [n]
 ```
-just answer "no" :)
+for any service, just answer "no" :) and you should be fine.
+File has already been patches.

 ### If something is worng with Keystore